 - Make sure to inform your airline surrounding your specific needs with plenty of time before you fly.
 Also, it is important to let the airline know if you plan to stay in your own wheelchair rather than one provided by the company you’re flying with.

-It is important to remember that you may be required to walk a bit further than anticipated, depending on the size of the airport and the distance to your gate for example.
+- It is important to remember that you may be required to walk a bit further than anticipated, depending on the size of the airport and the distance to your gate for example.
 Once you have booked your flight, contact the special assistance team at Aberdeen Airport on 01224 725767 to discuss how they can make your journey a little easier.

-Our friends at Airport Parking Shop have produced a great range of both medically accurate and highly relevant articles surrounding various travel related issues with special assistances.
+- Our friends at Airport Parking Shop have produced a great range of highly relevant articles surrounding various travel related issues.
 Topics include Flying with autism, dementia, sensory impairment, diabetes, and stroke.
 For anyone who is looking to travel via an airport with these medial conditions, they are a great reference with some very handy tips!